 All of the scouts were presented with a certificate and pocket compass and Edward Ireland was awarded the Cornwell Badge for Courage

-George Perman Obituary – With account of the sinking of the ship
+George Perman Obituary – Including an account of the sinking of the ship

 War Dead Records: Edward Ireland